gvwilson/thirdbit/src/ideas/nwit.md

 1. Stray et al 2024: "The Agile Coach Role: Coaching for Agile Performance Impact" <https://arxiv.org/abs/2010.15738> Reports results from semi-structured interviews with 19 agile coaches at 10 different companies.
 No big surprises, but it's nice to see this increasingly influential role put under the microscope.

-1. Florath 2024: "LLM Interactive Optimization of Open Source Python Libraries -- Case Studies and Generalization" <https://arxiv.org/abs/2312.14949> "We find that contemporary LLM ChatGPT-4 is surprisingly adept at optimizing energy and compute efficiency.
-However, this is only the case in interactive use, with a human expert in the loop."

 1. Sesari et al 2024: "Understanding Fairness in Software Engineering: Insights from Stack Exchange" <https://arxiv.org/abs/2402.19038> "The majority of fairness discussions revolve around the topic of income… Further…while not discussed as often, discussions on fairness in recruitment tend to receive the highest number of views and scores."

 1. da Gião et al 2024: "Chronicles of CI/CD: A Deep Dive into its Usage Over Time" <https://arxiv.org/abs/2402.17588> Usage of CI/CD is tied to language (which may reflect developer age cohorts), and a surprising number of projects use multiple CI/CD technologies.